stephband/midi/README.md

 ### .on(query, fn, args ... )

 Function parameters passed into <code>.on()</code> following <code>fn</code> are passed to the handler as extra arguments.
-Use this to pass data to your handlers:
+Use this to pass data to handlers:

     function handler(data, time, port, data) {
         var bing = data.bing;    // 'bong'